6.5 Grendel vs. 6.8 SPC Head to Head: Which is Better?

 If you’re looking to build an AR-15 for either cartridge, you’re in luck because it’s super easy.

-Cartridges like 6mm ARC use the same bolt as 6.5 Grendel while .224 Valkyrie uses the same bolt as 6.8 SPC.
+Cartridges like 6mm ARC use the same bolt as 6.5 AR Grendel while .224 Valkyrie uses the same bolt as 6.8 mm Remington.
 So if you already have one or the other, you’re halfway home to making a new upper!

-Make sure the barrel is made for the cartridge you want, the barrel and chambers are not interchangeable with any other cartridge.
+Ensure the barrel fits the cartridge you want.
+Since the barrel and chambers are not interchangeable with any other cartridge.

 If you’re looking to just buy a new upper… then do it!
-As with most things, AR-15, a new complete upper, and some new magazines and you’re god to go.
+As with most things, AR-15, a new complete upper, and some new magazines and you’re good to go.

 What Is Best For You

-Maybe I’m a bit biased, but unless you’re just really interested in 6.8 SPC for some reason -- 6.5 Grendel wins in my mind.
+Maybe I’m a bit biased, but unless you’re just interested in 6.8 mm SPC, the 6.5 Grendel wins.

-6.8 SPC isn’t bad and it has some very respectable strengths, but for whatever reasons it simply hasn’t caught on like 6.5 Grendel has.
+6.8 SPC isn’t bad and it has respectable strengths, but simply hasn’t caught on like 6.5 Grendel has.

-Both cartridges offer very comparable ballistics, both are wonderful platforms for reloading to really maximize what they can do, both have decent magazine and parts support.
+Both cartridges offer comparable ballistics and are wonderful platforms for reloading and really maximizing what they can do, with decent magazine and parts support.

 But 6.5 Grendel has a lot more reloading and a lot more factory ammo options.
-Since 6.5 Grendel does 99% of what 6.8 SPC does, but has an order of magnitude more options to meet your needs, Grendel is just a better overall option.
+Since 6.5 Grendel does 99% of what the 6.8 does, it has order of magnitude more options to meet your needs.
+Making the Grendel a better overall option if you prioritize long-range performance, and a flatter trajectory.

 Wrapping Up